w0wayush/LLD-Java-and-CPP/SOLID Principles/SRP/README.md

     }
 }

-// Not Violet SRP: All classes with a single responsibility class BookContainer {
+// Not Violates SRP: All classes with a single responsibility class BookContainer {
     public void manageBooks() {
         // logic for managing books